In this article, different types of pipe joints used in plumbing systems are discussed. But before we go, let us know about plumbing.

 Skilled labors are required to join the pipes using the butt welding technique.
 These types of joints are used for commercials & industrial systems of piping.

 Socket welded joints are used where the pipes of different diameters are to be connected with each other.
 One end of the pipe having a smaller diameter is inserted into an end of the pipe having a larger diameter.
 Afterward, it welded around the joint.

 This type of joint is used when there are more chances of leakage from the pipe joints.
-The cost of socket welded joint is usually lower than the cost of butt welded joints.
-So, it is economically cheaper option as well.
+The cost of socket welded joints is usually lower than the cost of butt welded joints.
+So, it is an economically cheaper option as well.

 The compression joint is used where two pipes of different materials and/or different diameters are to be connected.
 Here the ends of the pipes are plain.
 So a fitting or a threaded coupler is fitted & the pipes are joined using the coupler.